chulminy/AE_ENVE_GEOE_121/README.md

 This course includes lectures, tutorials, homework assignments, and quizzes:
 * [**Lectures**](#course-outline) are to cover the major topics, discussing the important programming concepts with worked-out examples.
 The instructor will teach the [*course material*](comp_method_book_cm_s21.pdf).
 * [**Tutorials**](#tutorial) are **self-study** resources to assist students to solve the problems in the course material, homework assignments, and quizzes.
 Students can find the problems on [*Tutorial: Computational Method*](https://grader.mathworks.com/courses/18318-tutorial-computational-method) in the MATLAB Grader.
 * [**Homework assignments**](#homework-assignment) are to provide practice for programming and evaluate your progress on the understanding of the course material.
-The homework assignments will be posted on [*(S24) AE/ENVE/GEOE 121: Homework*](https://grader.mathworks.com/courses/75314-s22-ae-enve-geoe-121-homework) in the MATLAB Grader.
+The homework assignments will be posted on [*(S24) AE/ENVE/GEOE 121: Homework*](https://grader.mathworks.com/courses/139771-s24-ae-enve-geoe-121-homework) in the MATLAB Grader.
 * [**Quizzes**](#quiz) are to evaluate your knowledge and programming skills.
 There will be four quizzes over the course.

 ## Course Objectives
 By the end of this course, students should be able to
-* Develop MATLAB programming logic to solve problems.
+* Develop MATLAB programming logics to solve problems.
 * Compose working, efficient, and readable MATLAB scripts in various ways.
 * Debug your code to identify and fix programming errors.
 * Identify suitable keywords to search for code snippets on the web.
 * Apply MATLAB to write your own program (very important).

+* (newly added) Explain programming logics to use GenAI
+* (newly added) Read the existing MATLAB scripts

 ## Study Guide
 * Attend all lectures.
 There are [video recordings of all lecture modules](#lecture-video) so you can review them if you do not understand the lectures clearly.